 Dream Daddy - Review

-Originally published March, 2019
+Originally published March 2019

 I wouldn't say that I play dating simulators much.
 Their primary appeal always seemed a bit shallow to me, because the whole point was to convince a character to "love" you by correctly answering some series of questions that were conceived in the mind of the developer.
-This, and the fact that you could have a similar experience playing a Bioware game that let you "date" a party member while doing so many other (more interesting) things as well, made the genre less appealing to me.
+This, and the fact that you could have a similar experience playing a Bioware game that lets you "date" a party member while doing so many other (more interesting) things as well, made the genre less appealing to me.
 Nonetheless, I am willing to try different games if it seems like they might be worth the trouble, so there have been a few dating sims that I've added to my library over the years.
 Dream Daddy would be the first one I've completed, and I'd say it was worth the trouble.

-I wouldn't go so far as to say that Dream Daddy has convinced me of the errors of my ways and I am now 100% a dating simulator fan, because I'm definitely not.
+I wouldn't go so far as to say that Dream Daddy has convinced me of the errors of my ways and I am now 100% a dating simulator fan because I'm definitely not.
 However, it has proven to be a lot more than meets the eye and manages to accomplish a fair amount for a game like this.

 The Short Of It